-Posted by Max Vittrup Jensen about 8 years ago
+Posted by Max Vittrup Jensen over 8 years ago

 We have 7 'german mounds' in our garden, to catch the snow melt-off / flood water.
 It's been hard to get rid of the weeds, as well as the slug invasion which has been eating all our vegetables the last 2 years.